adrianlois/PS-ActiveDirectory-AzureAD-O365/05.Get-Inactive-AD-Computers/README.md

-#### Get-Inactive-AD-Computers
+### Get-Inactive-AD-Computers

-- Get computers objects inactive in Active Directory with PowerShell script and export to a csv file
+- Get computers objects inactive in Active Directory with PowerShell script and export to a csv file.